Guitmund: Early life

+In Italy

 Shortly after Guitmund had published his treatise against Berengar, he obtained permission from his abbot, Odilo, to make a pilgrimage to Rome, where he lived for a time in a Roman monastery under the pseudonym of Christianus, which afforded him obscurity.
-Pope Urban II, formerly a monk at the Abbey of Cluny, appointed Guitmund as Bishop of Aversa in 1088.

-Ordericus Vitalis (in his Historiae Ecclesiasticae, Book IV) states that Guitmund left his monastery, with permission, and went to Pope Gregory VII, who made him a cardinal.
-August Prévost, Ordericus' editor, states however: "Guitmond n'a jamais été élevé au cardinalat."
+According to the Historiae Ecclesiasticae written by Ordericus Vitalis, he was made a cardinal by Pope Gregory VII.
+However, August Prévost, Ordericus' editor, states: "Guitmond n'a jamais été élevé au cardinalat."
 Paul Fridolin Kehr, too, denies the cardinalate.

+It remains more certain that he was appointed by pope Gregory VII to a papal legation north of the Alps and that he remained in Rome after Gregory's death.
+Pope Urban II, formerly a monk at the Abbey of Cluny, appointed Guitmund as Bishop of Aversa at the Synod of Melfi in September 1089.
+Guitmund is thought to have died in Aversa around the year 1095.